White-throated ground dove: Behaviour

 Males are seen more often than females; both are very territorial.
 These birds are very shy and are often hard to find in the thick forests in which they reside.
 The males are forage for food and fly throughout the forests they inhabit while the females usually stay hidden.
 The white-throated ground dove likes to sun itself.

 Habitat and Distribution

 The dove is frequent appearing in its natural undisturbed environment which mainly consists of native forest, it can also be found in introduced plantations or secondary forests.
 The dove does not migrate.

 The white-throated ground dove is found on Yap and in the Northern Mariana Islands.
 It once inhabited Guam but the Guam population was made extinct from the predation of the introduced brown tree snake Boiga irregularis.

 Reproduction

 The female lays only one egg and both parents tend to the nest the pair mate for life, nests are made from intertwined twigs and are placed highly in trees.
 The nesting period lasts from January to March and recently fledged males court for females.

 Population

-The species is currently decreasing in numbers but not at a drastic rate.
-The white-throated ground dove is considered a concern as of its small range that it inhabits and the fact that it is unusual to find.
+As of 2023, the population trend is unknown.
+Total population is estimated to be between 10,000 – 19,999 mature individuals.